 Given the remedial nature of a reopening, CMS expects the reopening process to be used sparingly by plans.
 If a plan routinely or excessively uses the reopening process, this may indicate that the plan does not have sufficient procedures in place for properly processing initial determinations and level 1 appeals.
-For example, frequent use of the reopening process may indicate that the plan is not thoroughly reviewing requests or is not conducting reasonable outreach for missing information (see §10.4.5 for outreach requirements).
-Plans and other adjudicators shall not use the reopening process in a manner that interferes with enrollee access to the appeals process in a manner that interferes with enrollee as to the appeals process.
+For example, frequent use of the reopening process may indicate that the plan is not thoroughly reviewing requests or is not conducting reasonable outreach for missing information (see §10.6 for outreach requirements).
+Plans and other adjudicators shall not use the reopening process in a manner that interferes with enrollee access to the appeals process.
+Plans may be subject to compliance action if found to be routinely using the reopening process in a manner that interferes with enrollee access to the appeals process.